Zhongshan Junior High School metro station

-Zhongshan Junior High School station (formerly transliterated as Chungshan Junior High School Station until 2003) is a station on Brown Line of the Taipei Metro, located on the border between the Zhongshan and Songshan districts in Taipei, Taiwan.
+Zhongshan Junior High School Station (formerly transliterated as Chungshan Junior High School Station until 2003) is a station on Wenhu line of the Taipei Metro, located on the border between the Zhongshan and Songshan districts in Taipei, Taiwan.
 It is named after the Zhongshan Junior High School.

 Station overview

 The three-level, elevated and has two side platforms located at level 3, together with the connecting level at level 4.
 It has four exits, and is connected to a nearby office building.
 Prior to the opening of the Neihu section, it served as the northern terminal station for Brown Line.
 The concourse level with ticket machines are at level 2.